-The region also has proven its ability to collaborate on addressing complex problems.
-Our stakeholders have created new workforce training initiatives to connect workers with growing industries, prioritized transportation modernization and reconstruction projects to speed commutes and address our worst bottlenecks, and built stormwater solutions across jurisdictions to reduce persistent flooding.
-Communities are beginning to reduce interjurisdictional competition, with a focus instead on promoting the region's assets.
+The region also has proven its ability to collaborate to address complex problems.
+Our stakeholders have created new workforce training initiatives to connect workers to growing industries, prioritized transportation modernization and reconstruction projects to speed commutes and address our worst bottlenecks, and built stormwater solutions across jurisdictions to reduce persistent flooding.
+We are beginning to reduce interjurisdictional competition, and focus on promoting the region's assets.
 To succeed in a changing future, the region will need to coalesce around initiatives that promote strong communities, a good quality of life, and economic opportunity and success.